baseboxorg/community-node/doc/rewards_plan.md

 Since they are receiving more than the base rate, on the third day we have to compensate by adjusting the base rate.
 We do this by dividing the intended amount for payout for all votes on day 2 by the total payout, and multiplying that fraction times the base rate.

 If the node wins the SR election until the Rewards Account is fully funded, the Daily Rewards Pool will be 90,000 TRX.
-If the average daily votes is 100 million like it was on the first couple days, the base rate will be 0.0009 per TRX (*not adjusted base rate).
+If the average daily votes ends up being 500 million, the base rate will be 0.00018 per TRX (*not adjusted base rate).

 Putting all this information together we get the case of someone who has cast 200 million votes in 100 elections.
 They will have a multiplier M:

 M = 1 + 100/2000 + [(ln 200,000,000 - 16) / 20] = 1 + 0.05 + 0.1556913962256
 M = 1.2057

-and their rewards per vote:
+and their rewards will be about 20% more than the introductory rate:

-1.2057 x 0.0009 = 0.001085 TRX
+1.2057 x 0.00018 = 0.000217 TRX per vote

-which is 39.6%, and about 20% more than the introductory rate.
+which works out to 8% annual rate.